michalisFr/last_will/README.md

 On the other hand, don't include cryptocurrency Private Keys or seeds, for example.
 Put these in your safe of bank vault and tell them how to access them.

 **IMPORTANT:** Keep in mind that the credentials to your email and Twilio account are stored in plain text.
-Unfortunately they can't be encrypted because then `check_in.py` wouldn't be able to access them and send the emails and text message.
+Unfortunately they can't be encrypted because then `check_in.py` wouldn't be able to access them and send the emails and text message automatically.
 So make sure that your computer is free of malware.
 If you don't feel comfortable storing this information on your computer, **don't use this program!**

 ## Disclaimer